argonjs/argon/src/README.md

-In *argon.js*, all objects are represented in geospatial coordinates, using [cesium.js Entities](https://cesiumjs.org/Cesium/Build/Documentation/Entity.html) (a subset of Cesium's API is availabe in the `Argon.Cesium` namespace). [[ArgonSystem.context]] is a [[ContextService]] instance whose purpose is to keep track of entities that you can augment, or subscribe to new entities so that your app can be made aware of them.
+In *argon.js*, all objects are represented in geospatial coordinates, using [cesium.js Entities](https://cesiumjs.org/Cesium/Build/Documentation/Entity.html) (a subset of Cesium's API is availabe in the `Argon.Cesium` namespace). [[ArgonSystem.context]] exposes a [[ContextService]] instance whose purpose is to keep track of entities that you can augment, or subscribe to new entities so that your app can be made aware of them.
+Via the [[ContextService.getEntityPose]] method, you can convert an Entity from geospatial coordinates into your local scenegraph coordinates.

 In your `update` event handler, you can, for example, query the current pose of an Entity by calling [[ContextService.getEntityPose]] and